techguybiswa/frontend-challenge/README.md

-# News Reader Front-End Exercise
+# Product Engineer Front-End Challenge

-We have a basic pair of applications that serve up a front-end, written in [Vue.js](https://vuejs.org/), and a backend written in Node.js using the [Serverless Framework](https://serverless.com/).
+This challenge includes coding, an analytics design question, and a database evaluation task.

-It allows a reader to see the latest UK news and search for articles by keywords.
+We have a basic News Reader: A pair of applications that serve up a front-end, written in [Vue.js](https://vuejs.org/), and a backend written in Node.js using the [Serverless Framework](https://serverless.com/).
+They allow a reader to see the latest UK news and search for articles by keywords.

 The main backend endpoint is the `/articles` endpoint, which can return the [top headlines](https://newsapi.org/docs/endpoints/top-headlines) or results based on a query of ["everything"](https://newsapi.org/docs/endpoints/everything).
 It is a POST request that takes the type (`headlines` or `search`), along with the query body (uses `country` for headlines, and `q` for the search).

 The front-end pings the endpoint, loads the data accordingly and renders it for the reader on the homepage.

-##  The Task
+##  The 3 sections: Code, Analytics & Database Evaluation

 Please fork the repository to begin the task.
 The [guidelines](#what-we-are-looking-for) are at the bottom of this page 😊

-First, after you have gotten familiar with the app, [technical details of the files are below](#main-app-files), we would like for you to:
+First, the code: After you have gotten familiar with the app, [technical details of the files are below](#main-app-files), we would like for you to:
 1. improve the functionality & design of the Article component (`src/components/Article.vue`) so that it is more intuitive to a reader
 2. add a section to the homepage which allows the user to filter the results according to **ONE** type of data (topic, source, date, or ??) that a reader might want to filter news by
 3. implement web accessibility on components and make it SEO friendly